nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 He saw an elegant solution to a rote problem: the relationship between the numbers rather than the numbers themselves.

-Pattern recognition.
+AKA pattern recognition.

+### What is pattern recognition?

+TODO

+TODO what is pattern recogntion?

+### How do we learn how to recognize patterns?

+TODO

+* Learn patterns

+* Learn anti-patterns

-“Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem.”
+> Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem. -Barbara Oakley

 The same can be said of programming.